Making Up Waived & Excused Requirements

 solutions have been posted.

-and four or more class participation scores.
+fourth and later class participation scores.

 Students should arrange makeups with their team